Typical due diligence issues

 The OECD/G20 Inclusive Framework on Base Erosion and Profit Shifting has put forward a so-called Two-Pillar Solution to address the tax challenges arising from the digitalization of the economy.
 Pillar Two is intended to introduce a global minimum effective tax rate of 15% for large businesses in each jurisdiction in which they operate and will lead to fundamental changes in the international tax system.
 It is currently being implemented in a large number of jurisdictions.

-Groups will need to consider how the Pillar Two rules could impact on the life cycle of M&A transactions from the pre-acquisition phase (including transaction planning (such as the choice of acquisition structure and financing) and due diligence of the target group), through the acquisition phase (such as contractual risk allocation around Pillar Two) to the post-acquisition phase and the impact of Pillar Two on any post-acquisition integration.
+Groups will need to consider how the Pillar Two rules could impact the life cycle of M&A transactions from the pre-acquisition phase (including transaction planning (such as the choice of acquisition structure and financing) and due diligence of the target group), through the acquisition phase (such as contractual risk allocation in the context of Pillar Two) to the post-acquisition phase and the impact of Pillar Two on any post-acquisition integration.

 For information on post-acquisition integration matters, please see our Post-acquisition Integration Handbook.